 -

 Point Estimation: This involves calculating a single value as the best estimate of the population parameter.
-For example, using the sample mean (x̄) as the point estimate for the population mean (µ).
+To give you an idea, using the sample mean (x̄) as the point estimate for the population mean (µ).

 - Advantages: Simple and straightforward to calculate.